 Interests:

-Knowledge discovery, integrated information systems design: human factors, information retrieval and management.
+Knowledge discovery, integrated information systems design, human factors, and information retrieval and management.

 Background: